Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 I created a gRPC prototype already so I will be testing it on [that one](https://github.com/Portfolio-Advanced-software/Golang-gRPC-POC).

 #### Scalability
+[This article](https://www.linkedin.com/pulse/boosting-your-applications-scalability-why-grpc-future-albin-joseph/) talks about a lot of pros/cons of REST and gRPC, also a lot of performance wise.
+The most rewarding one is:
+- It is polyglot, meaning it has a lot of support for programming languages, because it is binary.

+This can come in handy in building a micro service architecture where there are services build with different programming languages.

 #### Performance
 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/fb2d3fcc-d501-4b20-a814-4cbf5499f5bb)

+- Response time: 72.71ms
+- Throughput: 80.65 Transactions/s

 #### Reliability